jburer/mysampledb/README.md

 The thrid part of a three part app: The Datastore.

-Designed to give me a system for explaining and applying security and privacy principals, I created a simple app, API, and datastore.

-The only security and privacy applied is that which is inherent in the frameworks, software, and services that I'm using to build the system.
+Designed to give me a "<i>clean</i>" system for explaining and applying security and privacy principals, I created a simple app, API, and datastore where the only security and privacy applied is that which is inherent in the frameworks, software, and services that I'm using to build the system.

 As I apply security and privacy, I will branch this code and explain what's being done.